MariiaOmelianenko/Exploratory-data-analysis-for-online-store/README.md

     - checked for systematic issues
     - missing values were random
 - Data preserved using LEFT JOIN to avoid data loss
-- Validated:
-  - no negative values
-  - logical date consistency
-  - no critical outliers
+- Validated (no negative values, logical date consistency, no critical outliers)

 ## Key Metrics